nikolasibalic/Interactive-Publishing/docs/ifigures_api.md

 ::: ifigures.InteractiveFigure

-!!! question "Why use interactive figure?"
+!!! tip "Why use interactive figure?"
-    This is discussed in Physics World blogpost and comment.
+    This is discussed in [Physics World blogpost and comment](../example_gallery/#motivation-and-goals).
 In short, we want to allow exploration of many untold stories and edge cases.
-To build intuition, connections and maybe get even some inspiration for further work and extensions!
+To build intuition, connections and maybe get inspired for further work!

 !!!
 Example "Simple interactive figure"
     ```python